 Today’s attack was unique because it was completely unintentional.

-There was a problem with a customer’s site, because they had programmed an infinite loop on their goal tracking code.
-So, what would happen is that a visitor would load their page, and then a goal would fire itself at a constantly-high rate until the page was closed.
+There was a problem with a customer’s site, because they had programmed an infinite loop on their event tracking code.
+So, what would happen is that a visitor would load their page, and then an event would fire itself at a constantly-high rate until the page was closed.

 (Making things worse: the page played a popular and very fantastic song that’s 3:08 long, so the page was left open for quite a while by most people.)

 Now, we’ve hardened our security a lot since we were first DDoS’ed last year, and our firewall routinely blocks similar attacks every week.
-However, the issue with this incident is that our security was focused on page collection, not goal collection.
-As of now, we've put additional security in front of goal collection to prevent this from happening again.
+However, the issue with this incident is that our security was focused on page collection, not event collection.
+As of now, we've put additional security in front of event collection to prevent this from happening again.

 How will this be avoided in the future?

 We’re migrating to a new database (finished March 12, 2021) that can easily handle things like this, and it will process backlogs like the above much faster.
 We’ve now added security checks to event as well.
 If a similar event happened in the future, our software would automatically block offenders (even if their music tastes are quite acceptable).
 Let us know if you have any questions.
 We’re always just an email away.Posted at 9:17pm PT

 There’s currently a backlog in our queue due to a targeted attack from a motivated party.
 All stats are still being collecting, but will take longer to show up on your dashboard.
 We’re working with our 24x7 DDoS AWS team to resolve this currently.

 We are working on blocking more attacks like these and a building tool to mitigate them, and it’s almost ready for us to put into action (but not quite yet).Posted at 6:51pm PT

 Provider issues Resolved